Notes & Rhymes: Singles and songs

 On 11 June 2009, "I Know" was offered free by Amazon UK as a digital download 'sampler' for the album.
 "Love Can Move Mountains" was the single release, having its first play on Scotland's Forth 1 radio station on Wednesday 6 May.
 "Sing All Our Cares Away" is a cover of a Damien Dempsey song, which featured on his 2005 album "Shots".
 "It Was Always So Easy (To Find An Unhappy Woman)" is a cover of the title track of Moe Bandy's 1974 album.

 Lyrical themes

 The lyrics in Notes & Rhymes concerned a variety of topics including love ("Love Can Move Mountains", "Three More Days"), unemployment ("Sing All Our Cares Away"), and war ("I Know").

 Critical reception

-The record received largely positive reception.
+The record received a largely positive reception.
 Michael Quinn of BBC Music described Notes & Rhymes as an "elegant combination of country, pop, bluegrass and soapbox pontificating" with "not a note out of place or a lazy lyric in sight".

 In October 2009, PopMatterss Andrew Dietzel acknowledged the record was "not without its shortcomings", but was nevertheless largely praising, commenting that Notes & Rhymes "shows that the talent didn’t run completely dry two decades ago" and lauding the song "It's Always Easy" as "enough to make even Merle Haggard smile".

 Terry Staunton gave a mostly favourable review of Notes & Rhymes, particularly praising the lyrics; describing The Proclaimers as "lyrically astute as Chris Difford at his best".